Common Law Relationships

 Get Your Questions Answered

-We are happy to help you understand the legal ramifications of your relationship.
-Our firm has represented Vancouver families of all kinds for decades, and we know each case requires a unique approach.
-Call us at 604-734-7911 or schedule an appointment through the form below to get your questions about common law marriage answered.
+We are happy to help you understand the legal ramifications of a common law separation or a common law divorce.
+Westside Family Law has represented Vancouver families of all kinds for decades, and we know each common law separation requires a unique approach.
+Call us at 604-734-7911 or schedule an appointment through the form below to get your questions about common law relationships answered.